-Mark Zuckerberg is obsessed with harvesting your data, so if he covers his webcam, everyone should.
-A significant percentage of our daily lives happen in front of webcams, so hijacking them makes perfect sense.
-If your webcam is left unprotected, a criminal can hack into your device, steal your private info, and watch you watching Youtube videos or eating breakfast if they want to.
-People who stick foil over their camera lenses don't seem so crazy after all.
+While he makes a lot of money harvesting your data, Mark Zuckerberg still covers his webcam to protect himself.
+And so should you.
+We spend much of our daily lives in front of webcams, so hijacking them makes perfect sense to hackers.
+If your webcam is left unprotected, a criminal can hack into your device, steal your private info, and watch you watching Youtube videos or even getting undressed if they want to.

-Nobody likes the idea of being secretly watched, but that’s the digital world we live in – each step you take is closely monitored ISPs, advertisers, governments, or hackers.
+Nobody likes the idea of being secretly watched, but unfortunately that’s the digital world we live in.
+Your every online move is closely monitored by ISPs, advertisers, governments, or hackers.
 Your online privacy can be easily invaded, but only if you let it.

-Not only will they make you look good, they'll also make you kind of invisible.
-Reflectacles Ghost emit infrared light, obscuring your face and identity from surveillance and facial recognition on CCTV cameras.
+Not only will they make you look good, they'll also make you (sort of) invisible.
+Some specialized anti-surveillance glasses simply obscure your eyes, while others emit infrared light to obscure your face and identity from surveillance and facial recognition on CCTV cameras.

-How do you feel when someone is snooping over your shoulder?
-If the idea of a random stranger watching you checking your email doesn’t sound creepy enough, think about your private pictures or the banking credentials you type when paying your bills or shopping online.
+If the idea of a random stranger watching you check your email doesn’t sound creepy enough, think about someone spying on your private pictures or the banking credentials you type when paying your bills or doing your shopping online.

 We’ve all been there – losing a USB drive or two.
 Whether it contains your data backups (you back up regularly, don’t you?) or top-secret business documents, you probably don’t want that information to fall into the wrong hands.

-Make it easy for yourself or your security-loving friend to securely store and transport their sensitive data by gifting them a USB flash drive with built-in hardware-based encryption.
-Encrypted drives come in different capacities, designs, and prices, so you will have no trouble finding the perfect item to put under the Christmas tree.
+Make it easy for friends to securely store and transport their sensitive data by gifting them a USB flash drive with built-in hardware-based encryption.

 You’ve heard it a zillion times – creating strong passwords is a must to keep your private data safe from cyber bad guys.
 Nevertheless, that's easier said than done, especially when you need to come up with a long, complex, and memorable password for each of your online accounts.

 P. S. Remember that hackers don’t take the holiday season off.
-While you will be looking for the coolest gifts, they will be chasing you with scammy banners and fake e-commerce sites.
-To stay on the safe side, always use NordVPN.
+While you're busy looking for the coolest gifts, they'll be chasing you with scammy banners and fake e-commerce sites.
+Follow our safe online shopping tips while you shop this holiday season!